 g.
-Sensitivity of the Proportionate Share of the Net Pension Liability to the Discount Rate Assumption h.
+Sensitivity of the Proportionate Share of the Net Pension Liability to the Discount Rate Assumption g.
+Sensitivity of the Proportionate Share of the Net Pension Liability to the Discount Rate Assumption - Continued h.
 Pension Plan Fiduciary Net Position

-The following presents the Authority's proportionate share of the net pension liability calculated using the discount rate of 7.0%, as well as what the Authority's proportionate share of the net pension liability or asset would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate:
+The following presents the Authority's proportionate share of the net pension liability calculated using the discount rate of 6.8%, as well as what the Authority's proportionate share of the net pension liability or asset would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current rate: